 It isn’t often, when writing about email marketing, that we get to cite a bit of science.
 But, taking a leaf from Kristen Dunleavy‘s blog How to Use Storytelling to Write Better Emails, let’s “take a brief foray into neuroscience”.
 There is a lot of interesting things that happen when the human brain receives a story.
 The brain’s activity begins to match that of the storyteller.
 This is called: mirroring.
 In essence, our brains try to live the story.
 This is a biochemical illustration of our brains coveting the experience, and try to live vicariously through it.
 Dopamine is created, and the cortex comes alive – the story has lit a fire in the brain.

-The folkloric element of marketing.
+The folkloric element of story and marketing.

 As you can imagine, for a literature MA graduate, the scientific backing is little more than a bit of supporting evidence.
 Those synapses and neurons clicking is all very interesting, and it gives the argument credibility.
 But, that is not what we are thinking when we remember a story.
 We are not thinking of what is going on in the brain.
 What is firing?
 What isn’t?
 There is an egocentric part of us that just gets involved with the narrative, the characters and the emotions.
 Despite the science, we humans are a very self-indulgent creature.
 We are pre-programmed to remember what makes us happy.

 I am reminded of a blog I had written for the University of Northampton on the subject of the Limerick and Folklore.
 Although, in academic terms, we don’t consider the limerick as folklore, they tend to stick in our memories for us to pass to our children.
 Very similar to nursery rhymes, fables and fairy tales.
 This is often due to a mix of a “quirky and childlike rhyme pattern” and the humourous story embedded within the delivery.
 Similarly, I often find that I remember television adverts for similar reasons.
 The story, the delivery, and the humour.
 In fact, the advertising campaigns that I can recall from memory all tend to use the same literary techniques as stories or poetry.
+Story and marketing creates emotional memory.

 Take a look at these examples from: